Apicurio/apicurio.github.io/_posts/2021-12-08-kafkasql-storage-and-security.md

 bin/kafka-server-start.sh config/server.properties
 ```

-We have been able to get the contents of the Kafka topics from the user who reported the issue.
+We have been able to get the contents of the Kafka topics from one the users who reported the issue.
 They used Kafkacat tool to export the data.
 An example output of Kafkacat looks like this:

 <div class="language-plaintext highlighter-rouge">